+Rural Area

-"Rural Area" means land within a Rural Zone under the Southern Grampians Shire emitting device"
+means land within a rural zone under the Southern Grampians Planning Scheme.

-Council Planning Scheme.

-"Scare gun or noise
+Scare gun or noise emitting device

-means a scare gun within the meaning of the Environment Protection Authority's Guidelines for the control of noise from scare guns or any noise emitting device used to scare birds.

-"Senior Officer" has the same meaning as in the Local Government Act 1989.
+means a scare gun within the meaning of the Environment Protection Authority's Guidelines for the control of noise from scare guns or any noise emitting device used to scare has the same meaning as in the Local Government Act 1989.